Butler Twp. shooting: 4 killed, police ID person of interest

 "We ask that anyone with any possible information regarding this incident or the whereabouts of Marlow to call our dispatch center at 937-233-2080."

-Stephen A. Marlow, 39, of Haverstraw Avenue, was convicted of aggravated burglary and aggravated menacing in February 2020, stemming from a July 2019 incident in Vandalia.
+Marlow of Haverstraw Avenue was convicted of aggravated burglary and aggravated menacing in February 2020, stemming from a July 2019 incident in Vandalia.
 He was sentenced to five years of community control but that probation was terminated Feb.
 9, according to Montgomery County Common Pleas Court records.

 Porter said Butler Twp. police were getting support from Vandalia police and the Montgomery County Sheriff's Office, as well as state and federal officials.
 He said the Dayton Bomb Squad was brought in as "an abundance of caution" to ensure there are no further imminent threats to the normally quiet neighborhood.